kumahq/kuma/docs/madr/decisions/046-policy-on-namespace.md

 Kuma 2.6.0 introduced a new feature allowing users to apply policies on Zone CP.
 This change unblocks us to introduce a namespace support for policies.
-Namespaced-scoped policies provide a k8s-native UX:

-* ability to use k8s RBAC
-* policy affect only workloads in the same namespace

-The CRDs for new policies are already namespace-scoped, but they can be applied only to the `kuma-system` namespace.
+The CRDs for new policies are already namespace-scoped, but they can be applied only on the `kuma-system` namespace.

 ## Considered Options